colinschoen/blockbureau/README.md

         pip install -r requirements.txt

+6. Set up config by setting the necessary environment variables found in `config.py`

 > You only have to run through the setup process once.
 However, you **must run
 > `source env/bin/activate` every time you work in the repo.**